razoraze123/TEST/README.md

 Future versions of the CLI and HTTP API will expose similar search features.

+### Using the Rapports Page
+Open the **Rapports** page from the sidebar to visualise scraping statistics such as article totals, error counts and batch progression.
+Charts are generated with Matplotlib and you can export the data to CSV or PDF.

 ## Utilisation de l’onglet Comptabilité

 Ouvrez l’onglet **Comptabilité** depuis la barre latérale pour gérer vos